Azure-Samples/Azure-OpenAI-Docs-Samples/README.md

 # Azure OpenAI Docs Samples

-Learn how to use Azure OpenAI powerful language models including the GPT-3, Codex and Embeddings model series for content generation, summarization, semantic search, and natural language to code translation.
+Learn how to use Azure OpenAI's powerful language models including the GPT-3, Codex and Embeddings model series for content generation, summarization, semantic search, and natural language to code translation.
 This repo provides sample code/resources which correspond with our [official documentation](https://learn.microsoft.com/azure/cognitive-services/openai/).

 ## Getting Started